michael7101/Cyclistic-Case-Study/README.md

 summary(all_trips)
 ```

+**Notes:**
-**note: Need to convert the column "ride_length" from factor to numeric for further run calculations**
+* Need to convert the column "ride_length" from factor to numeric for further calculations.

 **Converting column "ride_length" from factor to numeric**